Hartshorn Memorial College

-Hartshorn Memorial College was a school for African-American women in Richmond, Virginia, from 1883–1932, when it merged into Virginia Union University.
+Hartshorn Memorial College was a private college for African-American women in Richmond, Virginia, active from 1883 until 1932.
+When it closed, it was merged into Virginia Union University.

 History

 Hartshorn Memorial College was created in Richmond, Virginia, in 1883 as a college for the education of African-American women.
 The college's namesake, Joseph C. Hartshorn donated the funds for the school in honour of his wife Rachel Hartshorn.
 The school was co-founded by Dr. Lyman Beecher Tefft and Carrie Victoria Dyer.

 Tefft became the first president while Dyer became the principal.
 Classes started in the basement of the Leigh Street Ebenezer Baptist Church before moving to the corner of Lombardy and Leigh Street, the former Bowe plantation, in 1884.
 The site is now occupied by the Maggie L. Walker Governor's School.
 Hartshorn was considered a sister school to the neighbouring Virginia Union University.

 In 1892 the school conferred three baccalaureate degrees, a first for an African-American women's college in the country.
 Geoffrey W. Rigler replaced Tefft as president in 1912 while Dyer became dean for two years before resigning.
 Hartshorn merged into Virginia Union University in 1932.
 The seal of the school was a map of Africa and Madagascar in front of a rising sun with the Latin inscription, "Sigillum colegii" (college seal).